Micro Content: It Keeps Getting Shorter

 How?
 Use the right keywords and ensure they are placed at the front of a sentence.
 Don’t write headlines such as Information about, Headline for, Homepage for, etc. Use descriptive words that actually get the reader hooked.
 “Budget Analysis for 2020” is a better headline than “Information about the Budget of 2020.”

 You need to make sure that when someone skims over your micro-content, their eyes catch the right words and they stop and start taking in the full picture.
 Sort of like love at first sight (but a little less dramatic).

 Target Audience is Key

 If you are using slang while talking to an 80-year old who has been an English professor all his life, you might be in hot water.
-The same way, you must determine who your target audience is when dealing with micro content.
+In the same way, you must determine who your target audience is when dealing with micro-content.
 Determine who you are writing for and set your tone, style, choice of words, and everything similar accordingly.